 - Image Sizing.
 If you want your images to have the same dimensions, you can set it here.
 There’s a bunch of options to choose from, including size in megapixels, length of the longer edge, and more.

 - Output Sharpening.
 Lets you add extra sharpening, should you need it.
-If you’re exporting for web and chose a lower quality, set low or standard.
+If you’re exporting for web and choose a lower quality, set low or standard.
 If you’re exporting for archival purposes or printing, disable this setting.
-You can always sharpen further, but removing digital sharpening is tricky.

 - Metadata.
-This section lets you specify what metadata you want to keep in the exported files.
+This section lets you specify what metadata you want to keep in the files you export.
 For web, it’s ideal only to include your copyright info.
 That way, your settings and camera type will not show up in the published files.

-You can also improve your workflow by using Lightroom stacking as a sorting function.
+You can also improve your Photoshop Lightroom workflow by using Lightroom stacking as a sorting function.